- About us

 - Patients and visitors

 - Clinician resources

 If you are eligible to be a 'Zika Mozzie Seeker', we will send you a 'mozzie egg collection kit' to help you set up a mozzie egg trap at home.
-Your kit will arrive in the post during February 2017.

 Follow the steps below to set up your trap and collect eggs:

 In February you will receive a free 'mozzie egg collection kit' in the post.
 This contains most of the items you need to create a 'mozzie egg trap':

 Lucerne pellets – add one to water to help attract female domestic mosquitoes

 Paper 'egg collection strip' – female domestic mosquitoes will lay eggs on the strip (one per trap).
 This ‘egg strip’ will be sent to the laboratory for testing.

 Paper clip – to attach the paper strip to the water container if necessary.

 Blotting paper – to soak up excess water (do not rub!) from the egg strip before sending in the eggs.